Alicehappy/alice-zou-capstone-fire-fish-game/README.md

       •Allows users to save their score to the database and proceed to the scoreboard.
     4.Scoreboard Page:
      •Displays a list of the highest-scoring users limit to 10.
-    5.Animal Selection Game:
+    5.Animal Selection Game Page:
      •A page with five dropdowns, each containing animals from a specific category (underwater, wild animals, birds, insects, farm animals).
      •The player selects one animal from each category, and the game displays the chosen animals.
-     •Upon selecting three animals (one, two or three based on screen sizes), the game sends the selection to the backend.
-Either default sentence will be generated or user could type the sentence and save it to the database, and can also show the sentences saved.
+     •Upon selecting three animals (one, two or three based on screen sizes), then user can click create story button to navigate to story page
+    6. Story page: where user could write a story based on the selected animal in the animal seleciton game page.

 ## Implementation